ember-learn/deprecation-app/content/ember/v6/deprecate-array-proxy.md

 ### Sorted or Filtered Content (`arrangedContent`)

-If you were using `arrangedContent` to provide a sorted or filtered view of an array, you can use a native `Proxy` to create a dynamic, sorted view that updates when the original data changes.
+If you were using `arrangedContent` to provide a sorted or filtered view of an array, the modern approach is to use tracked properties and getters:

 Before: